chamatht/archlinuxarm-nanopi-neo2/README.md

 This repository can be used to create an ArchLinuxARM image for the NanoPi Neo2 board.

-Modified to build a image suitable for f2fs, see F2FS-howto.md for instructions
+Modified to build a image suitable for f2fs.

 Dependencies
 ============